-AGENCY: Board of Governors of the Federal Reserve System (Board); and Bureau of Consumer Financial Protection (Bureau).
-ACTION: Final rules, official interpretations and commentary.
+AGENCY: Board of Governors of the Federal Reserve System (Board) and Bureau of Consumer Financial Protection (Bureau).

+ACTION: Final rules, official interpretations, and commentary.

-SUMMARY: The Board and the Bureau are publishing final rules amending the official interpretations and commentary for the agencies' regulations that implement the Truth in Lending Act (TILA).
+SUMMARY: The Board and the Bureau (collectively, the Agencies) are publishing final rules amending the official interpretations and commentary for the Agencies' regulations that implement the Truth in Lending Act (TILA).
 The Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act) amended TILA by requiring that the dollar threshold for exempt consumer credit transactions be adjusted annually by the annual percentage increase in the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).
-If there is no annual percentage increase in the CPI- W, the Board and the Bureau will not adjust this exemption threshold from the prior year.
-However, in years following a year in which the exemption threshold was not adjusted, the threshold is calculated by applying the annual percentage change in the CPI-W to the dollar amount that would have resulted, after rounding, if the decreases and any subsequent increases in the CPI-W had been taken into account.
-Based on the annual percentage increase in the CPI-W as of June 1, 2020, the exemption threshold will remain at \$58,300 effective January 1, 2021.

-Because the Dodd-Frank Act also requires similar adjustments in the Consumer Leasing Act's threshold for exempt consumer leases, the Board and the Bureau are making similar amendments to each of their respective regulations implementing the Consumer Leasing Act elsewhere in this issue of the Federal Register.
+Under regulations adopted by the Board and the Bureau, if there is no annual percentage increase in the CPI-W, the Board and the Bureau will not adjust this exemption threshold from the prior year.
+Additionally, in years following a vear in which the exemption threshold was not adjusted because the CPI-W decreased, the threshold is calculated by applying the annual percentage change in the CPI-W to the dollar amount that would have resulted, after rounding, if the decreases and any subsequent increases in the CPI-W had been taken into account.
+Based on the annual percentage increase in the CPI-W as of June 1, 2022, the exemption threshold will increase from \$61,000 to \$66,400 effective January 1, 2023.
+Because the Dodd-Frank Act also requires similar adjustments in the Consumer Leasing Act's threshold for exempt consumer leases, the Agencies are making similar amendments to each of their respective regulations implementing the Consumer Leasing Act elsewhere in the Rules section of this issue of the Federal Register.

-DATES: This final rule is effective January 1, 2021.
+DATES: This final rule is effective January 1, 2023.

-FOR FURTHER INFORMATION CONTACT: Board: Vivian W. Wong, Senior Counsel, Division of Consumer and Community Affairs, Board of Governors of the Federal Reserve System, at (202) 452-3667; for users of Telecommunications Device for the Deaf (TDD) only, contact (202) 263-4869.
+FOR FURTHER INFORMATION CONTACT:

+Board: Vivian W. Wong, Senior Counsel, Division of Consumer and Community Affairs, Board of Governors of the Federal Reserve System, at (202) 452-3667.
+For users of TTY-TRS, please call 711 from any telephone, anywhere in the United States.

-Bureau: Rachel Ross, Attorney-Advisor, Office of Regulations, Bureau of Consumer Financial Protection, at (202) 435-7700.
-If you require this document in an alternative electronic format, please contact CFPB_Accessibility@cfpb.gov.
+Bureau: Thomas Dowell, Senior Counsel, Office of Regulations, Bureau of Consumer Financial Protection, at (202) 435-7700.
+If you require this document in an alternative electronic format, please contact CFPB\ Accessibility@cfpb.gov.